 Kotor is a cruise ship port, so pick a day when no ships are scheduled to be in port, or do your walk early in the day or late for a more enjoyable experience.
 In season, Kotor’s narrow alleys can get congested during the day.

 Like its swankier neighbor Dubrovnik just across the border in Croatia, Old Town Kotor will reel you in with its old world vibe and small town charm.
+It is one of the most beautiful places to visit in Montenegro!

 Short on time but want to see it all?
 Join a highly rated guided walking tour of Kotor Old Town that will take you past all the must-not-miss spots in just 90 minutes.
 You’ll get a great overview of the town’s history as well!
+Book this tour now!

 #2 Hike to the fortress of San Giovanni in Kotor

-Also part of a UNESCO World Heritage site, Kotor’s town walls, leading up to the fortress of St. John at the top, are gorgeous.
+Also part of a UNESCO World Heritage Site, Kotor’s town walls, leading up to the fortress of St. John at the top, are gorgeous.
 Walking the old town walls of Kotor is one of the most exhilarating things to do in Montenegro.

 The leg-busting hike is not for the faint of heart.
 But the views of Kotor’s rooftops and the bay from the top are well worth the effort!
 You can also climb part of the way if you like: you’ll still get great views.